learn-academy-2022-delta/week-1-assessment-dwk1020/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: Combining samll functions to combine and create larger functions.

-2. Jest:
+2. Jest: Testing framework with high combatibility.

-3. Objects:
+3. Objects: Make code readable, combination of variables, functions, and data structures.

-4. Method:
+4. Method: Set of instructions to perform certian tasks.

-5. Classes:
+5. Classes: Blueprint for creating objects.
+Defines the nature of a future object.